 One of the common causes of knee pain is arthritis.
 Pain on the inside of the knee joint, at its medial(inside) compartment can be caused by degeneration of the cartilage.
-There is a growing body of evidence, that lateral foot wedges can reduce loading and pain with the type of knee arthritis, by redirecting forces away from the damaged area.
+There is a growing body of evidence, that lateral foot wedges can reduce loading and pain with this type of knee arthritis, by redirecting forces away from the damaged area.
 Biomechanical offloading of the joint may help in management and pain relief,and possibly prevent further joint damage.
 These treatments may be further enhanced by combining them with the latest in biological therapies – Prolotherapy, PRP and Orthokine, the latter of which has a high level of research(level 1 evidence) for greater than 50% reduction in pain for mild to moderate knee osteoarthritis.These new therapies are safe and effective drug free treatments.
 They introduce the body’s own healing growth factors and anti inflammatory proteins into the joint environment.